-- Technological Issues

-- Policy Suggestions:

-- 1. Examining Chabot's processes and structures for system-wide technological change, with a particular eye towards understanding how we use technology to communicate with students and ensuring students have access to the technology they need to be successful.

-- Support students in accessing services
+- 1. Examine Chabot's processes and structures for system-wide technological change, with a particular eye towards understanding how we use technology to communicate with students and ensuring students have access to the technology they need to be successful. - Support students in accessing servicesPolicy Implications for Consideration: - 1.
+Research how to expand learning communities (e.g., Umoja, Puente, CIN, MESA, FYE, Guided Pathways, etc.) and learning-community-type supports to wider groups of students.

-- Policy Suggestion:

-- 1. Research how to expand learning communities (e.g., Umoja, Puente, CIN, MESA, FYE, Guided Pathways, etc.) and learning-community-type supports to wider groups of students.